PizziPayment/PizziAPIDB/deploy/README.md

 ## Config

-All the information for db connection are located in `config.json`.
-If you want use your own configuration use the flag `--config <path>` or `-c <path>`.
+All the information for db connection is located in `config.json`.
+If you want to use your own configuration use the flag `--config <path>` or `-c <path>`.
 You can dump the config file with `--verbose` or `-v`.